bugs-creator/LatentArtiFusion/readme.md

 ## LoadPretrained

-You can download out pretrained unet model from the google drive [link](https://drive.google.com/file/d/1actPH17G3ksi051_hsGTIVSJeqTL0BbH/view?usp=sharing), then unzip it and put it in a folder.
+You can download our pretrained unet model from the google drive [link](https://drive.google.com/file/d/1actPH17G3ksi051_hsGTIVSJeqTL0BbH/view?usp=sharing), then unzip it and put it in a folder.

 The following script will generate an image randomly.